arkamar/hackvent2019/README.md

 > The Elves are working very hard.
 > Look at http://whale.hacking-lab.com:2080/ to see how busy they are.

+## Day 16

+> ### B0rked Calculator
+>
+> Santa has coded a simple project for you, but sadly he removed all the operations.
+> But when you restore them it will print the flag!

 ## Hidden 1

 The first hidden flag is hidden in copy to clipboard of the [Day 6](#day-6).